Introduction

 Core Teaching Skills

 It is not possible to train all the pupil teachers in all these skills in any training programme because of the constraints of time and funds.
 Therefore a set of teaching skills which cuts across the subject areas has been identified.
 They have been found very useful for every teacher.
-The set of these skills are known as CORE TEACHING SKILLS
+The set of these skills are known as CORE TEACHING SKILLSCore Teaching Skills are:

 1. Skill of Probing Questions